 Credit default swaps may involve greater risks than if a Portfolio had invested in the reference obligation directly.
-Credit default swaps are subject to general market risk, illiquid investments risk and credit risk.
+Credit default swaps are subject to general market risk and credit risk, and may be illiquid.

 - Currency Swaps.
 A Portfolio may enter into currency swaps for hedging purposes in an attempt to protect against adverse changes in exchange rates between the U.S. Dollar and other currencies or for non-hedging purposes as a means of making direct investments in foreign currencies, as described below under "Currency Transactions".
 Currency swaps involve the exchange by a Portfolio with another party of a series of payments in specified currencies.
 Currency swaps may involve the exchange of actual principal amounts of currencies by the counterparties at the initiation, and again upon termination of the transaction.
 Currency swaps may be bilateral and privately negotiated, with the Portfolio expecting to achieve an acceptable degree of correlation between its portfolio investments and its currency swaps positions.
-A Portfolio will not enter into any currency swap unless the credit quality of the unsecured senior debt or the claims-paying ability of the counterparty thereto is rated in the highest short-term rating category of at least one nationally recognized statistical rating organization ("NRSRO") at the time of entering into the transaction.

-- Swaps: Interest Rate Transactions.
+A Portfolio will not enter into any currency swap unless the credit quality of the unsecured senior debt or the claims-paying ability of the counterparty thereto is rated in the highest short-term rating category of at least one nationally recognized statistical rating organization ("NRSRO") at the time of entering into the transaction. - Variance Swaps.
+Global Risk Allocation-Moderate Portfolio enters into variance swaps from time to time to hedge equity market risk or adjust exposure to the equity markets.
+Variance swaps are contracts in which two parties agree to exchange cash payments based on the difference between the stated level of variance and the actual variance realized on underlying asset(s) or index(es).
+Actual "variance" as used here is defined as the sum of the square of the returns on the reference asset(s) or index(es) (which in effect is a measure of its "volatility") over the length of the contract term. - Swaps: Interest Rate Transactions.
 A Portfolio may enter into interest rate swap, swaption and cap or floor transactions, which may include preserving a return or spread on a particular investment or portion of its portfolio or protecting against an increase in the price of securities the Portfolio anticipates purchasing at a later date.
 Unless there is a counterparty default, the risk of loss to a Portfolio from interest rate transactions is limited to the net amount of interest payments that the Portfolio is contractually obligated to make.
 If the counterparty to an interest rate transaction defaults, the Portfolio's risk of loss consists of the net amount of interest payments that the Portfolio is contractually entitled to receive.